Ahsan Habib Lincoln

-Ahsan Habib Lincoln is a Jatiya Party (Ershad) politician and the former Member of Parliament of Kushtia-2.
+Ahsan Habib Lincoln is a Jatiya Party (Ershad) politician in Bangladesh and a former member of parliament for Kushtia-2.

 Career

 Lincoln was elected to parliament from Kushtia-2 as a Jatiya Party candidate in 1988.
 He is a politician of the Jatiya Party (Zafar) fraction.

 Lincoln contested the 2018 election as a candidate of Bangladesh Nationalist Party from Kushtia-2.